Solving ultimate challenges and network building: a coding and modelling week on and beyond hyperbolic equations

 However, registration may close earlier if all available spots are filled.

-Even if you are not yet certain, if you are interested, please write an email to as at elena.gaburro@univr.it and maria.kazolea@inria.fr, as soon as possible.
+If you are interested, please write an email to as at elena.gaburro@univr.it and maria.kazolea@inria.fr, as soon as possible.
 In your message please include the following information:

 • Name and surname